 |1995||Franklin (N.C.)
 H.S.||Assistant Coach|

 |2002-05||Western Carolina||Defensive Coordinator|

 |2007||Alabama||Director of Player Personnel|

 |2010||Florida International||Defensive Coordinator|

 |2019-||Georgia Tech||Head Coach|

-Geoff Collins, an Atlanta area native and a former Georgia Tech football staff member who led Temple to two bowl games in two seasons as the Owls’ head coach, was named the 20th football head coach in Georgia Tech history on Dec.
+Geoff Collins, an Atlanta area native and one of college football’s most successful and innovative coaches, was named the 20th football head coach in Georgia Tech history on Dec.
 7, 2018.

-In addition to helping Georgia Tech land the highest-rated recruiting class in program history in 2006-07, he helped Alabama sign the No. 1 class in the nation in 2007-08.
+His innovations in utilizing social media to aid in recruiting efforts not only helped Georgia Tech land the highest-rated recruiting class in program history in 2006-07, but also helped Alabama sign the No. 1 class in the nation in 2007-08.
 Alabama’s 2008 signing class included running back Mark Ingram, who went on to become the first Heisman Trophy winner in Crimson Tide history in 2009.

 As a student-athlete, Collins totaled 194 career tackles as an outside linebacker and defensive back at Western Carolina (1989-92).
 He had 68 tackles and six tackles for loss as a junior and helped lead WCU to a 7-4 record with 62 stops, including five behind the line of scrimmage, as a senior.

-Originally from Conyers, Ga. in the Atlanta metro area, Collins, 47, is married to the former Jennifer Haynes.
-They have a daughter, Astrid (2).
+Collins, 48, is married to the former Jennifer Haynes.
+They have a daughter, Astrid (3).